-Principal orthogonal decomposition can be used to solve two related problems: distinguishing elements from a collection by making d measurements, and inverting a complicated map from a p-parameter configuration space to a d-dimensional measurement space.
-In the case where d is more than 1000 or so, the classical $O(d^3)$ singular value decomposition algorithm becomes very costly, but it can be replaced with an approximate best-basis method that has complexity $O(d^2 \log d)$.
-This can be used to compute an approximate Jacobian for a complicated map from $\mathbf{R}^p \to \mathbf{R}^d$ in the case $p \ll d$.
-This paper is a condensed version of an invited lecture given at Math-Chem-Comp 1993 in Rovini, Croatia, 21-25 June 1993.
+We use large libraries of template waveforms with remarkable orthogonality properties to recast the relatively complex principal orthogonal decomposition (POD) into an optimization problem with a fast solution algorithm.
+Then it becomes practical to use POD to solve two related problems: recognizing or classifying images, and inverting a complicated map from a low-dimensional configuration space to a high-dimensional measurement space.
+In the case where the number N of pixels or measurements is more than 1000 or so, the classical $O(N^3)$ POD algorithm becomes very costly, but it can be replaced with an approximate best-basis method that has complexity $O(N^2 \log N)$.
+A variation of POD can also be used to compute an approximate Jacobian for the complicated map.